stefan-mueller/ger-man-2017/README.md

 # 2017 German federal election manifestos
 This repository contains the 2017 German federal election manifestos of the six most popular parties (CDU/CSU, SPD, Bündnis 90/Die Grünen, DIE LINKE, AfD, FDP).

 You can load the manifestos into R with the [quanteda](github.com/kbenoit/quanteda) package.
 You can download or clone the repository to use the text corpus.
-You can also download [this .Rdata file](https://github.com/stefan-mueller/ger-man-2017/blob/master/manifestos-corpus/corpus_ger_man_2017.Rdata) to your computer and use the following command to import the texts as a quanteda corpus.
+You can also download the file [corpus_ger_man_2017.Rdata](https://github.com/stefan-mueller/ger-man-2017/blob/master/manifestos-corpus/corpus_ger_man_2017.Rdata) to your machine and use the following command to import the texts as a quanteda corpus.

 ```r
 # Load quanteda package